 Ensure that your customers understand and agree to your payment terms

 - State the agreed payment date on each of your invoices.

 - The invoice should clearly state your new terms and conditions, and that you intend to exercise your right to charge interest on late payments.

-6.4 Present the customer with a final bill once the interest and the original amount that was due have been paid.
+Present the customer with a final bill once everything has been paid